Distribution Dependent Stochastic Porous Media Equations: Distribution Dependent SPMEs

 Repeating the same arguments as in the proof of Theorem \ref{t2}, we conclude $Z(\cdot)=\Psi(\cdot,X(\cdot),\mathcal{L}_{X(\cdot)})$, $dt\times\mathbb{P}$-a.s., and then it follows that $\int_0^\cdot\Psi(s,X(s),\mu(s))ds\in C([0,T];F_{1,2})$, $\mathbb{P}$-a.s.

-The strong uniqueness of solution is the same as the proof of Theorem \ref{t2}, here we omit the details.
-Since the strong solution is also a weak solution, it suffices to give the proof of weak uniqueness of solution.
-Indeed, the weak uniqueness of solution can not be obtained directly since the classical Yamada-Watanabe theorem is not directly applicable in the distribution dependence case.
+The proof of the strong uniqueness of solutions to (\ref{e1}) is similar to the proof of uniqueness in Theorem \ref{t2}, here we omit the details.
+Since the strong solution is also a weak solution, it suffices to give the proof of weak uniqueness of solutions.
+Indeed, the weak uniqueness of solutions can not be obtained directly since the classical Yamada-Watanabe theorem is not directly applicable in the distribution dependence case.

 \textbf{(Weak uniqueness)} Given two weak solutions $(X(t),W(t))$ and $(\tilde{X}(t),\tilde{W}(t))$ with respect to the stochastic basis $(\Omega,\{\mathcal{F}_t\}_{t\geq 0},\mathbb{P})$ and $(\tilde{\Omega},\tilde{\{\mathcal{F}_t\}}_{t\geq 0},\tilde{\mathbb{P}})$, respectively, such that $\mathcal{L}_{X(0)}|_{\mathbb{P}}=\mathcal{L}_{\tilde{X}(0)}|_{\tilde{\mathbb{P}}}\in\mathcal{P}_2(H)$.
 Here we use $\mathcal{L}_{X(t)}|_{\mathbb{P}}$ to stress the distribution of $X(t)$ under probability measure $\mathbb{P}$.
 Denote $A:=L\Psi$, $X(t)$ solves Eq.~(\ref{e1}) and $\tilde{X}(t)$ solves the following